MDP in Human-Technology Interaction

 For other testimonials please see the HTI portal.

-After completing the Master’s Degree Programme in Human-Technology Interaction you will both:
+After completing the Master's Degree Programme in Human-Technology Interaction will

 Many work opportunities are available for graduates of this programme.
 Some of the possible future careers include working as